The Federal Government will Become America's Model Employer for the 21st Century.

 We encourage you to visit www.treasurydirect.gov for more information and a guided tour of site.

-Retired Federal employees and entitled surviving family members of deceased Federal employees and retirees will receive a Cost-of-Living Adjustment (COLA) effective December 1, 2013, which will be first reflected in their benefit payable January 2, 2014.
+Retired Federal employees and entitled surviving family members of deceased Federal employees and retirees will receive a Cost-of-Living Adjustment (COLA) effective December 1, 2016, which will be reflected in their benefit payable January 3, 2017.

-Under the Civil Service Retirement System (CSRS) and the Organization Retirement and Disability System (ORDS), the Cost-of-Living Adjustment (COLA) will be 1.5 percent for those who have received benefits for at least one year.
-The 1.5 percent increase was determined by computing the percentage increase in the Consumer Price Index (CPI) for urban wage earners and clerical workers from the third quarter average of 2012 to the third quarter average of 2013, as provided by the U.S. Department of Labor, Bureau of Labor Statistics.
+Under the Civil Service Retirement System (CSRS) and the Organization Retirement and Disability System (ORDS), the COLA will be 0.3 percent for those who have received benefits for at least one year.
+The 0.3 percent increase was determined by computing the percentage increase in the Consumer Price Index (CPI) for urban wage earners and clerical workers from the third quarter average of 2015 to the third quarter average 2016, as provided by the U.S. Department of Labor, Bureau of Labor Statistics.

-To get the full COLA, a retiree or survivor annuity must have begun no later than December 31, 2012.
-If not, the increase is prorated under both plans.
+To get the full COLA, a retiree or survivor annuity must have begun no later than December 31, 2015.
+If not, the increase is prorated under both retirement plans.
 Prorated accounts receive one-twelfth of the increase for each month they received benefits.
-For example, if the benefit commenced November 30, 2013, the prorated COLA would be one-twelfth of the full COLA.
+For example, if the benefit commenced November 30, 2016 the prorated COLA would be one-twelfth of the full COLA.

-The tables below show the actual prorated percentages that apply, under both plans, according to the month in which the annuity began.
+The tables below show the actual prorated percentages that apply, under both CSRS and FERS according to the month in which the annuity began.